Skip to main content

 dns-settings.png

-If you choose yes for Should client Internet traffic be routed through the VPN?, you must have clients use either the same DNS servers as the Access Server host or specifically defined servers here.
+If you choose yes for Should client Internet traffic be routed through the VPN?, you must have clients use the same DNS servers as the Access Server host or specifically defined servers here.

 • Do not alter clients' DNS server settings: Access Server doesn't push DNS servers to clients.